-A day visit to Bath, Windsor Castle & Stone Henge is the most popular day trip to take from London.
-Sure, its a long day, but it is entirely worth it to pack so much into one day.
+A day visit to Bath, Windsor Castle & Stonehenge is the most popular day trip to take from London.
+Sure, it is a long day, but it is entirely worth it to pack so much into one day.
 Should you wish to spend more time in Bath and skip the others, this is also a really great day trip from London and can be done on your own by train (1.5 hours one way).

 It is also entirely possible to leave England and visit another country entirely!
 Paris is just a little over 2 hours away by Eurostar, making it another one of London’s most popular day trips.
 Sure, this isn’t anywhere near long enough in Paris (you’ll need 3-4 days to see and do everything), but if its your only chance don’t miss it!

 The Cotswolds are slightly less known to international visitors, but Brits will be quick to tell you just how beautiful they are!
-Because you really need a car to get around the Cotswolds and see all the different little villages, the best way to visit this area is to catch an early train from London and book a full day tour of the Cotswolds in advance, including morning tea, lunch, and afternoon tea.
+Because you really need a car to get around the Cotswolds and see all the different little villages, the best way to visit this area is to catch an early train from London and book a full-day tour of the Cotswolds in advance, including morning tea, lunch, and afternoon tea.
 This is hands down one of the best day trips from London if you’re looking for a more quintessential British experience.

-If you’re a Harry Potter fan or a poor ol’ muggle that has been dragged along with one (there’s something wrong with you if you don’t like Harry Potter but hey, we won’t hold it against you), then you absolutely must make your way out to the studio tour.
+If you’re a Harry Potter fan or a poor ol’ muggle that has been dragged along with one, then you absolutely must make your way out to the studio tour.
 It is only a short drive out of the city and well worth your while.
 In fact, you will be able to learn absolutely everything about the Harry Potter films and how they were made.
 Its the ultimate experience for fans of the films and is just a short drive outside of London (book the Warner Bros bus to play it safe).

-For fans of the hit tv series Downton Abbey, you’ll be delighted to learn there are Downton Abbey day tours departing London to fulfill your love for the show.
+For fans of the hit tv series Downton Abbey, you’ll be delighted to learn there are Downton Abbey day tours departing London to fulfil your love for the show.
 The tours are often a full day to partake in, but this can be a really fun way to get out of the city.

-In just under an hour by train you can reach the blissful beachy town of Brighton, a favourite for visitors to London and Londoners themselves!
-It is a large thriving city with much to offer visitors, but is also home to many locals unlike other popular beachy towns that exist only for tourism.
+In just under an hour by train, you can reach the blissful beachy town of Brighton, a favourite for visitors to London and Londoners themselves!
+It is a large thriving city with much to offer visitors but is also home to many locals, unlike other popular beach towns that exist only for tourism.
 A day in Brighton is best enjoyed in summer as the winter can be quite cold and grey (not unlike London though!)